vimalloc/flask-jwt-extended/docs/token_locations.rst

 Note that there are additional CSRF options, such as looking for the double submit token in a form, changing cookie paths, etc, that can be used to tailor things to the needs of your application.
-See :ref:`Cross Site Request Forgery Options` for details.
+See :ref:`Cross Site Request Forgery Options:` for details.

 Query String